-- Green Infrastructure (Full position description)
+- Watershed GIS Support Analyst (Full position description)

 Joaquin specializes in building resilience in diverse communities by enhancing the connections between people, culture, and natural resources.
 Joaquin brings vast experience on the multicultural border region between the US and Mexico, where he has implemented community-based approaches to watershed management, river restoration, geo-tourism, conservation of native peoples, and best practices for the ranching community.
 His past work has been with the Sonoran Institute and as a consultant for National Geographic Society and other organizations.
 Joaquin is a graduate of the University of Arizona with MSc in Natural Resources and Agricultural Economics and a PhD in Renewable Natural Resources Studies with an emphasis on management, policy and economics of natural resources.
 A native of Sonora, Mexico and resident of Arizona, Joaquin is fluent in both Spanish and English.